State atheism: Cuba

 Until 1992, Cuba was officially an atheist state.

 In August 1960, several bishops signed a joint pastoral letter condemning communism and declaring it incompatible with Catholicism, and calling on Catholics to reject it.
 Fidel Castro gave a four-hour long speech the next day, condemning priests who serve "great wealth" and using fears of Falangist influence in order to attack Spanish-born priests, declaring "There is no doubt that Franco has a sizeable group of fascist priests in Cuba."

 Originally more tolerant of religion, the Cuban government began arresting many believers and shutting down religious schools after the Bay of Pigs Invasion.
 Its prisons were being filled with clergy since the 1960s.
 In 1961, the Cuban government confiscated Catholic schools, including the Jesuit school that Fidel Castro had attended.
 In 1965 it exiled two hundred priests.

 In 1976, the Constitution of Cuba added a clause stating that the "socialist state...bases its activity on, and educates the people in, the scientific materialist concept of the universe".
+The 1976 Constitution also stated that the Cuban government "recognizes and guarantees liberty of conscience, the right of each to profess whatever religious belief and to practice, within respect of the law, the worship of their preference."

 In 1992, the dissolution of the Soviet Union led the country to declare itself a secular state.
 Pope John Paul II contributed to the Cuban thaw when he paid a historic visit to the island in 1998 and criticized the US embargo.
 Pope Benedict XVI visited Cuba in 2012 and Pope Francis visited Cuba in 2015.
-The Cuban government continued hostile actions against religious groups; in 2015 alone, the Castro regime ordered the closure or demolition of over 100 Pentecostal, Methodist, and Baptist parishes, according to a report from Christian Solidarity Worldwide.
+The Cuban government continued hostile actions against religious groups; having ordered, in 2015 alone, the closure or demolition of over 100 Pentecostal, Methodist, and Baptist parishes, according to a report from Christian Solidarity Worldwide.
+While the Cuban Constitution now recognizes freedom of religion, the law is still silent on the issue of church construction.
+This vagueness allowed authorities in some areas to prohibit the construction of new churches, but allowing to lead services inside their homes and in religious buildings erected before the Cuban revolution.
+Despite the difficulties in constructing new churches, there has been a boom in evangelical worship, with tens of thousands of Cubans worshipping unmolested across the island each week.

 East Germany

-Though Article 39 of the GDR constitution of 1968 guarantees religious freedom, state policy was oriented towards the promotion of atheism.
+Though Article 39 of the GDR constitution of 1968 guarantees religious freedom, the state's policy was oriented towards the promotion of atheism.
 Eastern Germany practiced heavy secularization.
-The German Democratic Republic (GDR) generated antireligous regulations and promoted atheism for decades which impacted the growth of citizens affiliating with no religion from 7.6% in 1950 to 60% in 1986.
+The German Democratic Republic (GDR) generated antireligious regulations and promoted atheism for decades which impacted the growth of citizens affiliating with no religion from 7.6% in 1950 to 60% in 1986.
 It was in the 1950s that scientific atheism became official state policy when Soviet authorities were setting up a communist government.
 As of 2012 the area of the former German Democratic Republic was the least religious region in the world.